Quazepam: Pharmacology

 Quazepam is a trifluoroalkyl type of benzodiazepine.
 Quazepam is unique amongst benzodiazepines in that it selectively targets the GABA_{A} α_{1} subunit receptors, which are responsible for inducing sleep.
 Its mechanism of action is very similar to zolpidem and zaleplon in its pharmacology and can successfully substitute for zolpidem and zaleplon in animal studies.

-Quazepam is selective for type I benzodiazepine receptors containing the α_{1} subunit, similar to other drugs such as zaleplon and zolpidem.
+Quazepam is selective for type 1 benzodiazepine receptors containing the α_{1} subunit, similar to other drugs such as zaleplon and zolpidem.
 As a result, quazepam has little or no muscle-relaxant properties.
 Most other benzodiazepines are unselective and bind to type1 GABA_{A} receptors and type2 GABA_{A} receptors.
 Type1 GABA_{A} receptors include the α_{1} subunit containing GABA_{A} receptors, which are responsible for the hypnotic properties of the drug.
 Type 2 receptors include the α_{2}, α_{3} and α_{5} subunits, which are responsible for anxiolytic action, amnesia, and muscle relaxant properties.
 Thus, quazepam may have less side effects than other benzodiazepines, but, it has a very long half-life of 25 hours, which reduces its benefits as a hypnotic due to likely next day sedation.
 It also has two active metabolites with half-lives of 28 and 79 hours.
 Quazepam may also cause less drug tolerance than other benzodiazepines such as temazepam and triazolam, perhaps due to its subtype selectivity.
 The longer half-life of quazepam may have the advantage, however, of causing less rebound insomnia than shorter-acting subtype selective nonbenzodiazepines.
-However, one of the major metabolites of quazepam, the N-desmethyl-2-oxoquazepam (aka N-desalkylflurazepam), binds unselectively to both type1 and type2 GABA_{A} receptors.
+However, one of the major metabolites of quazepam, the N-desmethyl-2-oxoquazepam (N-desalkylflurazepam), binds unselectively to both type 1 and type 2 GABA_{A} receptors.
 The N-desmethyl-2-oxoquazepam metabolite also has a very long half-life and likely contributes to the pharmacological effects of quazepam.